RPGroup-PBoC/human_impacts/README.md

 # The Great Human Experiment by the Numbers

 Welcome!
-This repository collects and annotates data sets pertaining to the impacts humans have on the earth writ large.
-This is a living, breathing research repository and is subject to change at any point in time.
+This repository collects and annotates data sets pertaining to the impacts humans have on the earth writ large and serves as the central data source for the [Human Impacts Database]().
+The repository is open to the public, though please contact [Griffin](http://mailto:gchure@caltech.edu) if you are interested in becoming a contributing member to the effort.
+You do not need special permissions to clone or fork this repository or to submit pull requests.
+As this is a living, breathing research repository, the structure and scope of the repository is subject to change at any point in time without warning.

 ## Using The Repository
+If you are interested in contributing to this repository, please contact [Griffin](http://mailto:gchure@caltech.edu).
+You do not require any special permissions to fork the repository and submit pull requests.

 Being able to use Git and GitHub is vital to keep track of the data.
 There are many tutorials showing how to use both of these efficiently.
 If you are not familiar with Git and GitHub, please review the following tutorials: